tiprankstipranks

 Amounts included in our backlog and awarded orders may not result in actual revenue or translate into profits.

-As of December 31, 2023, we had $631.3 million of backlog and awarded orders.
-Backlog of $205.8 million represents signed purchase orders or contractual minimum purchase commitments with take-or-pay provisions and awarded orders of $425.5 million are orders we are in the process of documenting a contract but for which a contract has not yet been signed.
-We cannot guarantee that our backlog or awarded orders will result in actual revenue in the originally anticipated period or at all.
+As of December 31, 2024, we had $634.7 million of backlog and awarded orders.
+Backlog of $154.8 million represents signed purchase orders or contractual minimum purchase commitments with take-or-pay provisions and awarded orders of $479.9 million are orders we are in the process of documenting a contract but for which a contract has not yet been signed.
+In 2024, backlog and awarded orders increased compared to 2023 and 2022.
+We cannot guarantee that our backlog or awarded orders will maintain its current growth levels, or that awarded orders will become backlog or that backlog will result in actual revenue in the originally anticipated period or at all.
 In addition, the contracts included in our backlog or awarded orders may not generate margins equal to our historical operating results.
-Our customers may experience project delays or cancel orders as a result of external market factors and economic or other factors beyond our control.
+Our customers have experienced project delays and may cancel orders as a result of external market factors and political, economic, supply chain or other factors beyond our control.
 If our backlog and awarded orders fail to result in revenue at all or in a timely manner, we could experience a reduction in revenue, profitability and liquidity.

 Debt & Financing - Risk 1